-Minimum Wage: Maine’s minimum wage increased to $10 per hour as of January 1, 2018.
-In 2017, the minimum wage was $9.00 per hour and prior to that, it was $7.50 per hour.
+Minimum Wage: Maine’s minimum wage increased to $11 per hour as of January 1, 2019.
+It was $10 per hour in 2018, $9 per hour in 2017, and $7.50 per hour prior to that.
 Maine’s minimum wage will increase $1 per hour each following year until it reaches $12 per hour in 2020, with annual cost of living increases after 2020.Prior minimum wage rates for Maine were:

 - $7.50 per hour as of October 1, 2009